ironmanfpv/Algebraic-Equation-GPT-V3.5/README.md

 # SETUP STEPS: #

-Algebraic Equation GPT V3.5 was developed modularly.
+Algebraic Equation GPT V3.5 was developed modularly and independently from ground up.
 Text, Image to Text and Speech to text scripts were incrementally integrated with the GPT.

 - To run a WEB HOSTED version of Algebraic Equation GPT.